gsliwoski/cast_variant/README.md

 **--nouniprot,-u** = only relevant for casting to models since PDB casting uses SIFTS which relies on uniprot sequence.
 This is so you still get the uniprot positions if you cast to a  model which is done directly.

+**--list,-l FILENAME** = include a set of local models not part of SWISSMODEL.
+Filename contains list of all models (one per line) with transcript[tab]full_path_file.pdb.
+This accepts any number of unique transcripts.
+Note, this hasn't been thoroughly tested but appears to work.

 **--completed,-c** = suppress continue function.
 By default, a .completed file is created which tracks which variants have already been cast so, in case of interruption, can continue from where it left off.

 **--num_procs \#, -n \#** = number of multiprocesses to run.
 Default = 1